 For Meters and Type 1 Devices, sets the SMI status of the Device to ‘Installed not Commissioned’.

 If the DCC does not receive this Device Alert within the join timeout period, the DCC, for all Devices, sends a 'Potentially Unsuccessful Communications Hub Function Whitelist Update' (N25) DCC Alert to the Supplier to confirm that the communication between the CHF and the Device may not have been established.

+For SMETS1 Devices, the S1SP will:

+Validate whether the Device to be added to the SMETS1 CHF is already associated and, if so, generate a SMETS 1 Response indicating success;

+Validate whether the Device to be added to the SMETS1 CHF forms part of the same smart metering system and, if not, generate a SMETS1 Response indicating failure; and

+Instruct the CHF to allow the Device to join the HAN if the Device does form part of the smart metering system but is not already associated, ascertain whether communications are possible and generate a SMETS1 Response based on whether communications are possible.

 Request Handover of DCC Controlled Device